The Writing Center

 What Doesn't Work

 We aim to help you learn to become a better writer.
 We will work WITH you, not write papers FOR you: we are here to help you improve your writing skills.
 Due to scheduling constraints, the Writing Center discourages instructors from assigning mandatory visits.
-However, if you would like a tutor to visit your class, please contact us.

 - Bring the class assignment, application instructions or writing prompt.